NotAShelf/nvf/docs/manual/release-notes/rl-0.9.md

 - Split of `zsh` from `languages.bash` into its own language module.

+- Telling the `vscode-json-language-server` that `json5` is `jsonc` instead of the default fallback of `json`, for more accurate results.

 - Fix automatic path resolution for JLS, to always be absolute.

 - Added {option}`vim.healthchecks`.